 - Unusual rashes, bruises, or bleeding

-- Any other signs mentioned by your doctor or nurse
+- Any other signs or symptoms mentioned by your doctor or nurse

 Do not hesitate to let your doctor know about any new problems or concerns you have.
 It’s always best to find out the cause of a problem so it can be dealt with right away.